 Speaking of which, I particularly enjoyed the missions within The Outer Worlds, probably more than the ones we were given in Fallout 4.
 As I mentioned above, every action has a consequence so you have to be wary of what you’re doing.
 As such, a lot of the missions come with both optional parts and alternative ways to resolve the issue.
 Will you get a worker back into work by blackmailing the manager and raising his pay, or will you break into the worker’s hidden stash and force him back due to having no funds?
 Similarly, will you side with a faction and start a war with an opposing one, or will you try to appoint a new leader and make peace between the two?
 It’s your life, deal with things however you wish.

 The missions themselves are all made up of multiple parts, rarely ever simply being a ‘go here and do that’ type of quest.
 It’s usually a case of being given a place to go, you get there and investigate, this then gives you options on what you can do followed by a branched outcome and additional mission based on what you initially chose to action.
-This not only changes the dialogue and narrative, but it can also lead to much bigger changes and events which you might have otherwise not seen.
+This not only changes the dialogue and narrative, but it can also lead to much bigger changes and events that you might have otherwise not seen.

 My one complaint is that the main quest seemed a little rushed towards the end.
 Sure, it had taken me about 30 hours or so before I even hit this final mission (which is a ‘point of no return’ as well), but the end boss wasn’t really satisfying or clever, it was a bit disappointing and almost as frustrating as the one in Wolfenstein: Young Blood.
 However, up until that point, and after the boss, I have nothing but praise for the stories and quests.
 Not to mention the tonnes of side-narrative you’ll gather from terminals, notes, random people you talk to and conversations you’ll overhear as you walk around.